oitzujoey/duck-lisp/docs/internals.md

 VM — Virtual Machine, specifically the one that executes duck-lisp bytecode.
 AST — Abstract Syntax Tree
-HLA — High-Level Assembly, an intermediate representation.
+HLA — High-Level Assembly, an intermediate representation specific to duck-lisp.
 Assembly — HLA
 Inference, Parenthesis Inference — The module and algorithm that infers the structure of the code using type declarations.
 Form — A lisp form.